eohtake/javaplugin64/README.md

 * It will create a new facter fact in the system exposing versions of Java Plugin 64-Bits installed in the system.

 * It installs a Java Plugin 64 bits in the system.

-* It will uninstall a Java Plugin version that matches the params found in `javaplugin64::params`
+* It will uninstall a Java Plugin version that matches the parameters found in `javaplugin64::params`

 * It might overwrite a Java Plugin configuration in a system.
 For example security prompts and turning on updates notification.

 ### Setup Requirements